-To be fair, this week has still be a little bumpy, as I try to catch up from a holiday weekend (anyone else feel like it takes the full week to get back on track?), and Star recovers from a delightful little cold.
+To be fair, this week has still been a little bumpy, as I try to catch up from a holiday weekend (anyone else feel like it takes the full week to get back on track?), and Star recovers from a delightful little cold.

 But still!
 Hooray for summer!

 And it wasn’t all a loss, since Ella attended a Jr. Robotoics Lego camp this week, which she LOVED.
 I met some of the team at Mom 2.0 in April, and they invited her to try it out (she’s loved anything to do with Legos since we started going to Lego Club at the Durham library a couple of years ago).